-Most of the topics in this chapter are covered in more detail in standard networking textbooks, such as the one by Tanenbaum [144] and the one by Kurose and Ross [91].
+Most of the topics in this chapter are covered in more detail in standard networking textbooks, such as the one by Tanenbaum [147] and the one by Kurose and Ross [94].
 The ultimate source of information on the various protocols are the corresponding standards documents, which can be found at such sites as www.rfc-editor.org.
-A good compromise, providing almost as much technical detail as the standards and almost as much tutorial clarity as the textbooks, is Stevens's book [138].
-If you want to delve into the kernel implementation details, you could look at books on the FreeBSD [102] or Linux [74] implementations.
-Regarding the frequency of firewall misconfiguration, see the study by Wool [153].
+A good compromise, providing almost as much technical detail as the standards and almost as much tutorial clarity as the textbooks, is Stevens's book [141].
+If you want to delve into the kernel implementation details, you could look at books on the FreeBSD [105] or Linux [75] implementations.
+Regarding the frequency of firewall misconfiguration, see the study by Wool [157].
 One area of research I mentioned is the use of erasure coding for forward error correction; see, for example, the paper by Byers, Luby, and Mizenmacher [27].
-The paper by Pang et al. that serves as the basis for an exploration project is reference [110].
+An exploration project is based on papers by Pang et al. [113], Wustrow et al. [159], and Durumeric et al. [55].